Afya (NASDAQ:AFYA) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Afya (NASDAQ:AFYA – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Wednesday, Zacks.com reports.
-The firm currently has $12.00 price target on the stock.
+Zacks Investment Research upgraded shares of Afya (NASDAQ:AFYA – Get Rating) from a hold rating to a buy rating in a report released on Wednesday morning, Zacks.com reports.
+They currently have $14.00 price objective on the stock.

 According to Zacks, “Afya Limited is a medical education group primarily in Brazil.
 Afya Limited is based in NEW YORK. “

-Other equities analysts have also recently issued reports about the company.
-UBS Group lowered their price target on Afya from $27.00 to $21.00 and set a buy rating for the company in a report on Monday, March 7th.
-Credit Suisse Group upgraded Afya from a neutral rating to an outperform rating and increased their price target for the stock from $18.00 to $19.00 in a report on Friday, April 8th.
-Two equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of Buy and an average price target of $20.13.
+AFYA has been the topic of a number of other reports.
+Credit Suisse Group upgraded Afya from a neutral rating to an outperform rating and boosted their target price for the stock from $18.00 to $19.00 in a research report on Friday, April 8th.
+UBS Group decreased their target price on Afya from $27.00 to $21.00 and set a buy rating on the stock in a research report on Monday, March 7th.
+One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $20.63.

-Afya (NASDAQ:AFYA – Get Rating) last issued its earnings results on Monday, May 23rd.
-The company reported $1.83 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.51 by $0.32.
-Afya had a return on equity of 7.32% and a net margin of 12.94%.
-During the same period in the previous year, the company posted $0.21 earnings per share.
-On average, equities analysts anticipate that Afya will post 0.77 earnings per share for the current year.
+Afya (NASDAQ:AFYA – Get Rating) last announced its quarterly earnings data on Monday, May 23rd.
+The company reported $1.83 EPS for the quarter, beating the consensus estimate of $1.51 by $0.32.
+Afya had a return on equity of 8.07% and a net margin of 13.03%.
+During the same period in the prior year, the business earned $0.21 EPS.
+On average, equities analysts expect that Afya will post 0.77 earnings per share for the current year.

-A number of institutional investors have recently made changes to their positions in the stock.
-Bamco Inc. NY raised its position in Afya by 12.1% in the 3rd quarter.
-Bamco Inc. NY now owns 4,145,038 shares of the company’s stock valued at $81,823,000 after purchasing an additional 446,498 shares in the last quarter.
-Renaissance Technologies LLC raised its position in Afya by 49.7% in the 3rd quarter.
-Renaissance Technologies LLC now owns 25,900 shares of the company’s stock valued at $511,000 after purchasing an additional 8,600 shares in the last quarter.
-Trexquant Investment LP acquired a new stake in Afya in the 3rd quarter valued at about $213,000.
-Millennium Management LLC acquired a new stake in Afya in the 3rd quarter valued at about $233,000.
-Finally, Oaktree Capital Management LP raised its position in Afya by 1.2% in the 3rd quarter.
-Oaktree Capital Management LP now owns 1,651,812 shares of the company’s stock valued at $32,607,000 after purchasing an additional 19,132 shares in the last quarter.
-Institutional investors own 57.03% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Arisaig Partners Asia Pte Ltd. increased its stake in Afya by 293.4% during the first quarter.
+Arisaig Partners Asia Pte Ltd. now owns 556,219 shares of the company’s stock worth $7,799,000 after acquiring an additional 414,822 shares during the last quarter.
+Quantbot Technologies LP bought a new stake in Afya during the first quarter worth approximately $30,000.
+Dynamic Technology Lab Private Ltd bought a new stake in Afya during the first quarter worth approximately $180,000.
+State Street Corp increased its stake in Afya by 5.5% during the first quarter.
+State Street Corp now owns 94,550 shares of the company’s stock worth $1,362,000 after acquiring an additional 4,961 shares during the last quarter.
+Finally, Invesco Ltd. grew its stake in shares of Afya by 153.3% during the first quarter.
+Invesco Ltd. now owns 740,907 shares of the company’s stock valued at $10,676,000 after buying an additional 448,351 shares during the last quarter.
+57.03% of the stock is currently owned by institutional investors.

 About Afya (Get Rating)